biblicalhumanities/greek-syntax/README.md

 - https://github.com/biblicalhumanities/levinsohn
 - https://github.com/translatable-exegetical-tools/Abbott-Smith

+# Building a Docker image

+To build a Docker image, use this script:

+`build.sh`

 # Directory Structure

 - *docker* - Files we use to build the Docker container.
-- *greeksyntax* - A Python module that we install in the Docker container.
+- *python* - Source code for the Python module that we install in the Docker container.